ArsCodeAmatoria/Phantasius/posts/silence-and-speech.md

 ---
-title: "The Eloquence of Silence: How Stillness Gives Birth to Authentic Speech"
+title: "Silence and Speech: The Complementary Dance of Expression"
-date: "2024-04-05"
+date: "2025-04-05"
 excerpt: "Exploring the ancient understanding of silence not as the absence of speech but as its deepest source, and how contemplative silence can transform our relationship to language and communication."
 tags: ["silence", "speech", "contemplation", "communication"]
 ---